Hawthorne Police Department: History

+Officer shootings

 In 2016, a Hawthorne police officer with six years service was shot in the leg during a gunfight.

-On April 7, 2019 A Hawthorne police officer, with 15 years of service was shot in the leg near a shopping center in Manhattan Beach.
+On April 7, 2019, A Hawthorne police officer, with 15 years of service was shot in the leg near a shopping center in Manhattan Beach.
 Police arrived at the scene in response to reports of a man chasing a woman in a "domestic dispute at a Marriott hotel" on Sunday morning.
 Police exchanged gunfire with the shooter who dressed in military fatigues and used a "high-capacity weapon to shoot at officers."
 There were approximately "60 SWAT officers in full gear" responding to the incident.

+Criminal incidents

 In early April 2019, 30-year-old Jacob Ryan Munn allegedly fatally shot his ex-girlfriend, 28-year-old Brenda Renteria, during a custody exchange.
 As Renteria stepped outside the Hawthorne police station where she had dropped off their 17-month-old son, Munn shot Renteria with his shotgun.

 According to a Hawthorne PD June 9, 2019 press release, two of the three suspects in an alleged assault and robbery at a gas station on June 7 were arrested and booked.
 A video of the arrest of one of the men, a 24-year old, was widely shared on social media.
 The woman who uploaded the video of the arrest identified herself as the girlfriend of a man killed by police in 2015.